raycolli/pdf/README.md

 If none of the automated methods work, you can open the PDF in a viewer and manually transcribe the data.
 Pros: Ensures accuracy.
 Cons: Time-consuming.

+If the Bill of Materials is embedded as an image (e.g., if the document is a scanned document or contains CAD drawings that are images), you will need to convert the PDF pages to images in order to perform OCR (Optical Character Recognition).
+Why you would need to convert to an image: In this case, the text is not stored in the PDF's text layer.
+Instead, it's part of an image, and OCR tools (like Tesseract) need to be applied to the image to extract the text.
+Cropping before OCR: Cropping is important here because OCR tools will attempt to read the entire image, but you might not want to perform OCR on unnecessary parts like the CAD drawing.
+By cropping the image to the specific area containing the Bill of Materials, you reduce the OCR processing time and avoid extracting irrelevant content.